 Submissions close at 5pm Monday, 9 May 2022. #016 Your Details PLEASE NOTE: Ingoa/Name: Submissions on this Annual Plan Tōpūtanga/Organisation (if applicable): are public information and your information and submission will be Kāinga noho/Address: made available to the public as part of deliberations. Īmēra/Email: Your submission will only be used Waea/Phone for the purpose of the Annual Plan process and will be held by ☐ Please tick this box if you would like to speak to your submis Hearings on 19 May.
 Someone will contact you to confirm this.
 Please tick here if you want your details to remain pr Optional Demographic Information This is kept confidential for analysis only.
-Do you agree with our preferred of Key Choice 1? (see page 9) options? • Key Choice 2? (see page 10) , in the second of the last 14 3 Introduction of a Forestry Differential New Marton Rail Hub Council-Controlled Organisation The second section is a second section of the second section s I prefer I prefer Option 1 Option 1 Option 2 Option 2 Something else Something else Comment: Comment:
+Do you agree with our preferred of Key Choice 1? (see page 9) options? • Key Choice 2? (see page 10) Introduction of a Forestry Differential New Marton Rail Hub Council-Controlled Organisation I prefer I prefer Option 1 Option 1 Option 2 Option 2 Something else Something else Comment: Comment: